twilightwanderer/Alliance-Station/modular_alliance/modules/README.md

 ## Module Description

-**alternative_textures** - replacing textures and descriptions of original objects from tgstation
+**original_editing** - replacing textures and descriptions of original objects from tgstation

 **module_outfit** - a module of special equipment, weapon suits, etc. from the Mass Effect universe.